-The economic growth of countries with an emerging market economy grows by 6% to 7% annually, whereas countries with an already well-established economy report a growth rate below 3%.
-As a result, the GDP growth rate for emerging market economies outperforms that of developed countries.
+The economic growth of countries with an emerging market economy typically grow by 6% to 7% annually, whereas countries with an already well-established economy report a growth rates below 3%.
+As a result, the GDP growth rates for emerging market economies outperform those of developed countries.

 2. High productivity levels

-Labor is characterized by low costs, which stimulate production and increases employment levels.
-Therefore, developed countries establish a preference to build manufacturing factories and engage in outsourcing to make use of low-cost labor.
+Labor is characterized by low costs, which can stimulate production and increase employment levels.
+Therefore, developed countries establish a preference to build manufacturing factories and engage in outsourcing to make use of the low-cost labor.
 As a result, emerging markets can increase their international presence and improve their exports to foreign countries.